Mental Health Facilities Charleston, WV

 Prestera Center Hopewell - 18.7 miles from Charleston, WV

 Prestera Center Hopewell is a mental health treatment clinic in Hurricane, West Virginia, located at 3738 Teays Valley Road, Suite B, in the 25526 zip code.
 Prestera Center Hopewell provides outpatient treatment and telemedicine/telehealth.
-Prestera Center Hopewell provides integrated dual diagnosis disorder treatment, cognitive behavioral therapy and psychotropic medication to seniors 65 or older, young adults and adults.
-Prestera Center Hopewell also supports people requiring dual diagnosis treatment and clients referred from the court/judicial system.
-Additional services provided by Prestera Center Hopewell consist of family psychoeducation, court-ordered outpatient treatment and mentoring/peer support/consumer-run services.
+Prestera Center Hopewell provides trauma therapy, dialectical behavior therapy and group therapy to seniors 65 or older, young adults and adults.
+Prestera Center Hopewell also supports clients referred from the court/judicial system and people requiring dual diagnosis treatment.
+Additional services provided by Prestera Center Hopewell consist of mentoring/peer support/consumer-run services, case management and family psychoeducation.

 Learn More